Cart abandonment is a significant challenge for online retailers. A Baymard Institute study reports that 68.8 percent is the average abandonment rate.

 When it comes to making purchases, customers are wary about surprises.
 They believe the checkout process should be transparent.

 Nevertheless, many businesses still fail to remain candid about all the costs associated with an order.
-That’s why 61% of consumers abandon the cart due to extra costs, like shipping and convenience fees.
+That’s why 61 percent of consumers abandon the cart due to extra costs, like shipping and convenience fees.

 One solution is to send recovery emails offering the shopper a small discount or free shipping.
 You’ll regain the buyer’s trust and encourage them to complete the transaction.